 Some of these signs also indicate dog submissive behavior, but in a right way.
 Dogs that want attention will roll over for you to scratch their bellies, lick their owners, and use nudging to invite a stroke or a game and jumps up.

 The difference between the two groups is that dogs that use submissive behavior frequently as a form of self-protection are intimidated easily.
 Dogs that use it on occasion are merely acting normally in an effort to get time with their owners.
 They are giving the pet parents an invitation to interact with them on a playful level.

 How Do You Stop a Submissive Dog Behaviour?

+If your dog is usually passive, you may want to consult your veterinarian.
 If it is not just a dominance, protective ritual, but actual passive and shy behavior, it could have medical causes.

 Remember, you the human are the dominant one in the pack and you need to maintain discipline in a firm, kind and consistent voice and action.

 You have been drawn to this blog because you are a kind, thoughtful person who has respect for all creatures.
 So, naturally, we would like to invite you to join our “pack.”
 You will find our community provides a WIN-WIN-WIN